 - Warm storage.
 There are items that will be necessary, but are not necessarily required for regular and immediate access.
 A restaurant might want replacement tables and chairs nearby — they aren’t needed daily, but they are needed immediately should something break.
 Contractors might want to include specialized types of equipment that they use less frequently.
 Retailers will have additional inventory that they eventually must use to replace sold items, and may need to order in bulk for pricing, or keep on hand so they don’t have to wait a month should they sell out of something.

 - Cold storage.
 Items that you still want but need infrequently go into cold storage.
 Older paper records are one example that cross industries.
 A retailer might swap out seasonal items, fixtures, and decorations to keep room open at the store.
 It’s not worth buying decorations anew each year, but they won’t need ready access such as for their shelf stock.
-Contractors can have surplus materials that they could use in future jobs but which they don’t commonly use, like specialized tile, lumber, or hardware.
+Contractors can have surplus materials that they could use in future jobs which they don’t commonly use, like specialized tile, lumber, or hardware.

 These additional types of storage might include extra storage brought onsite or remote warehousing.

 Containers are a versatile tool

-Containers from PODS Enterprises, LLC can play an important part in a temperature-based storage management strategy.
+Containers from PODS can play an important part in a temperature-based storage management strategy.
 Sturdy, steel-framed, weather-resistant portable containers rent by the month.
 Ground-level design enables easy and ramp-free loading.

 For more storage flexibility, the containers come in three sizes.
 The 7-foot is comparable to a 5×10-foot storage unit.
 The 12-foot is like a 10×10-foot unit.
 The 16-foot container provides storage similar to a 10×15-foot storage space.

-Because the containers travel and not employees, there is a significant savings of time.
+Because the containers travel and not employees, there are significant savings of time.
 What would have been travel time is now available for more productive uses.

 For more efficient operation, and more rational strategy with lower costs, take the temperature of your storage today.